spockstein/MQExplorer/README.md

    - **Username** (optional): Your MQ username if authentication is required
    - **Password** (optional): Your MQ password
    - **Use TLS**: Check this if you need to use a secure connection
+   - **Known Queues** (optional): Pre-configure queue names for faster discovery and fallback when dynamic discovery fails

 ```
 Example: